stan-dev/design-docs/designs/0031-deprecation-schedule.md

 Introduce a process by which minor features can be removed from the Stan language following a 1 year (3 minor release) period of deprecation.
-'Minor features' is here broadly defined to mean things that are one-line updates, such as replacing `<-` with `=` or renaming a variable.
+'Minor features' is here broadly defined to mean syntactic changes that are one-line updates, such as replacing `<-` with `=` or renaming a variable/function.

 # Motivation
 [motivation]: #motivation